-Generic, biologic and biosimilar are all terms for non-brand medication (also known as a drug or therapy) that are deemed equivalent (the same as) the brand medication.
-Generics are made through chemical synthesis, while biologics (biological medications) are made through complex biotechnological process
+Generic, biologic and biosimilar are all terms for non-brand medications (also known as a drug or therapy) determined by the US Food and Drug Administration (FDA) as equivalent to (the same as) the brand medication.

-medication is equivalent to a brand-name medication whose patent protections have expired.
-Generic versions of branded medicines have been around for a long time, as has the process through which generics are introduced to the market: the original brand product has a finite patent life, at the end of which other manufacturers can apply for a license to manufacture and market a generic version.
+medication can become available when a brand-name medication’s patent protections have expired.
+Generic versions of branded medicines have been around for a long time, as has the process through which generics are introduced to the market: the original brand product has a finite patent life, at the end of which other manufacturers can apply for a license to manufacture and market a generic version

 at this time.
-However, the MS therapy landscape is continuously evolving.
-It is likely that more generic disease-modifying therapies will become available to treat MS.
+The MS therapy landscape is continuously evolving and it is likely that more generic disease-modifying therapies will become available to treat MS.

-Biological medications (biologics) are made from human or animal materials (complex biotechnological process) rather than through a chemical manufacturing process / synthesis.
+Biological medications (biologics) are made from human or animal materials (complex biotechnological process) rather than through a chemical manufacturing process.
 The technical term for an equivalent medication for a biologic is biosimilar

 or follow-on biologic.
 Many of the medications currently used to manage the MS disease process

 are considered biologics.
 The FDA approval process for biosimilar products is different than the process for generic medications.
 Learn more about biologics on the FDA website